• Skip to primary navigation

 • Yeast - You'll need one packet of instant yeast for this recipe.
 Check the expiration date on your yeast to ensure it's not out of date.
 Old yeast can prevent your cinnamon rolls from rising as they should.

-How to make recipe
+How to make banana cinnamon rolls

 Mixing homemade cinnamon rolls.